VueTubeApp/VueTube/readme.md

 ### Why are we doing this?

-VueTube was made with the aim of providing to the Internet a free, opensource and complete cross-platform alternative to Big Tech, with highly customizable options and login avaiable.
+VueTube was made with the aim of providing to the Internet a free, open source and complete cross-platform alternative to Big Tech, with highly customizable options and login available.
 The project was growing, attracting thousands of users and contributors all around the world.
 You can join us and contribute to this project in any kind of way...

 ### Want to contribute?